-Hepatic Impairment: Should not be used in patients with hepatic impairment.
+Hepatic impairment: Competact should not be used in patients with hepatic impairment.

-Paediatric Population: The safety and efficacy in children and adolescents under 18 years of age have not been established.
+Paediatric population: The safety and efficacy of Competact in children and adolescents under 18 years of age have not been established.
+No data are available.

-Method of Administration: Tablets should be swallowed with a glass of water.
-Taking with, or just after food, may reduce gastrointestinal symptoms associated with metformin.
+Method of administration: Tablets should be swallowed with a glass of water.
+Taking Competact with, or just after food, may reduce gastrointestinal symptoms associated with metformin.

 Indicated as second line treatment of type 2 diabetes mellitus adult patients, particularly overweight patients, who are unable to achieve sufficient glycaemic control at their maximally tolerated dose of oral metformin alone.